Sonia Gandhi being treated for lower respiratory tract infection, other post-Covid symptoms: Cong | Politics

 Congress president Sonia Gandhi was detected with a lower respiratory tract infection after her admission to the Ganga Ram Hospital here, and continues to be under close observation and treatment, the party said Friday.

-Congress chief spokesperson Jairam Rameah said Gandhi was admitted to the hospital on June 12 after bleeding from her nose following a recent Covid infection.
+Congress chief spokesperson Jairam Ramesh said Gandhi was admitted to the hospital on June 12 after bleeding from her nose following a recent Covid infection.

 ''She was immediately put under treatment and underwent a related follow-up procedure yesterday morning,'' he said in a statement.